EveryOneIsGross/MeeseeksAI/src/thoughts.md

 - refactor 'Resources' as class similar to how Tools, Agents and Tasks are setup.

+Agents->Tasks-->Tools-->Resources
-Agents, Tasks, Tools, Resources is the core system and graph inherency
+is the core system and graph inherency.

+- Add user feedback interrupt tool, initially similate this with a "simulated user" agent, but make it flexible for deployment.

 - focus on "emulating" a agentic pipeline for datagen into sharegpt schema.